megalithos/Ace-Squared/README.md

 - basic lag compensation
 - destructible/editable environment

-This project has been tested with 10 concurrent players and it ran fine.
+This project has been tested with 10 concurrent players and it ran fine (mono build on a linux server).

 Here is a demo video:
 https://youtu.be/pufQu9REhOo